DIDIx13/petzi_webhook/README.md

 1. **Ensure Your Services Are Running:**

-    Make sure that both the `web` and `db` services are up and running.
+    Make sure that both the `app` and `db` services are up and running.

     ```bash
     docker-compose ps